IEEE Citation | Quick Guide & Examples

-An IEEE in-text citation consists of a number in brackets at the relevant point in the text, which points the reader to the right entry in the numbered reference list at the end of the paper.
+An IEEE in-text citation consists of a number in brackets at the relevant point in the text, which points the reader to the right entry in the numbered IEEE reference page at the end of the research paper.
 For example, “Smith states that a new protocol will indubitably pay off.”

 - How do I format the IEEE reference page?